Child marriage: Germany

-In 2016 there were 1475 underage foreigners were registered in Germany, of which 1100 were girls.
+In 2016 there were 1475 underage foreigners in Germany registered as married, of which 1100 were girls.
 Syrians represented 664, Afghans 157 and Iraqis 100.
 In July 2016, 361 foreign children under 14 were registered as married.

 Netherlands

 The Dutch government's National Rapporteur on Trafficking in Human Beings and Sexual Violence against Children wrote that "between September 2015 and January 2016 around 60 child brides entered the Netherlands".
 At least one was 14 years old.
 The Washington Post reported that asylum centers in the Netherlands were "housing 20 child brides between ages 13 and 15" in 2015.

 Russia

 The common marriageable age established by the Family Code of Russia is 18 years old.
-Marriages of persons at age from 16 to 18 years allowed only with good reasons and by local municipal authority permission.
+Marriages of persons at age from 16 to 18 years are allowed only with good reasons and by local municipal authority permission.
 Marriage before 16 years old may be allowed by federal subject of Russia law as an exception just in special circumstances.

 By 2016, a minimum age for marriage in special circumstances had been established at 14 years (in Adygea, Kaluga Oblast, Magadan Oblast, Moscow Oblast, Nizhny Novgorod Oblast, Novgorod Oblast, Oryol Oblast, Sakhalin Oblast, Tambov Oblast, Tatarstan, Vologda Oblast) or to 15 years (in Murmansk Oblast and Ryazan Oblast).
 Others subjects of Russia also can have marriageable age laws.

-Abatement of marriageable age is an ultimate measure acceptable in cases of life threat, pregnancy and childbirth.
+Abatement of marriageable age is an ultimate measure acceptable in cases of life threat, pregnancy, and childbirth.